 Once leave is recorded, it will be paid on the employee’s regular pay schedule according to the information you have included for that employee.
-Timecards should only include hours that were actually worked by the employee.
-PTO should not be scheduled or added to employee timecards for time they are on FFCRA leave as scheduled with the FFCRA leave tool.
+Timecards for the same pay period should only include hours that were actually worked by the employee.
+PTO should not be scheduled or added to employee timecards for time they are on FFCRA leave scheduled with the FFCRA leave tool.
 Adding PTO to timecards may result in double compensation.
 If an employee is using banked PTO to “top up” their pay under FFCRA, use the top up feature in the FFCRA leave tool, and then manually deduct that time from the PTO balance in Justworks.

 *Be sure you’re logged into your Justworks account with administrative permissions to access ThinkHR.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.